Towards univalent reference types

 Observational equivalence is not the same as equality, neither in syntax nor semantics.
 Indeed, typical equational theories of (local or global) dynamic allocation do \emph{not} derive the equation $\vdash \Con{posCounter} \equiv \Con{negCounter}$, as can be seen easily by means of a countermodel: we have $\bbrk{\Con{posCounter}}\not=\bbrk{\Con{negCounter}}$ in both the relational models of \opcit, although it is true that $\bbrk{\Con{posCounter}} \mathrel{R\Sub{\TpT\,\Con{Counter}}}\bbrk{\Con{negCounter}}$ holds.
 The observational equivalence $\Con{posCounter}\simeq\Con{negCounter}$ is deduced in the relational models because the relation on \emph{observations} is discrete.

 What distinguishes our \DefEmph{univalent reference types} from ordinary reference types is that the former actually derive equations like $\vdash\Con{posCounter}\equiv\Con{negCounter}$, as shown in \cref{thm:counter}.
 We substantiate this equational theory by constructing a model (\cref{thm:the-model}) in univalent foundations~\cite{hottbook} in which the equation $\vdash\Con{posCounter}\equiv\Con{negCounter}$ follows immediately from the univalence principle of the metalanguage.
-Although it may be possible to validate this equation using parametric models (or less scrupulously by an extensional collapse), our model is the first to get it \textbf{for free}. \end{xsect} \end{xsect}
+Although it may be possible to validate this equation using non-standard parametric models (or less scrupulously by an extensional collapse), our contribution is to show that it also holds in a ``standard'' model, provided that this standard model is constructed in a univalent metatheory. \end{xsect} \end{xsect}

 \begin{xsect}[sec:language]{A higher-order language with (univalent) reference types} We begin by giving a description of the syntax and the equational theory of a simple language with references.
 The language is meant to be \emph{as simple as possible, but no simpler}.
-In particular, it contains all the problematic constructs (higher-order store, dynamic allocations, \etc{}) that have been traditionally difficult to model denotationally.
+In particular, it contains several problematic constructs (higher-order store, dynamic allocations, \etc{}) that have been historically difficult to model in denotational semantics.

-\begin{xsect}{The equational theory of monadic general reference types} While there are many different ways to present programming languages with side effects, for the sake of familiarity we have chosen to focus on a variant of Moggi's \emph{monadic metalanguage}~\cite{moggi:1991}.\footnote{When developing our denotational semantics in \cref{sec:semantics-in-uf}, we will refine the monadic point of view by passing to an adjoint call-by-push-value decomposition~\cite{levy:2003}.} Essentially, this is a simply-typed lambda calculus supplemented with a \emph{strong monad} $\TpT$ and further equipped with a type of references $\TpRef\,\tau$ along with a suite of effectful operations for interacting with references.
+\begin{xsect}{The equational theory of monadic general reference types} Although there are many different ways to present programming languages with side effects, for the sake of familiarity we have chosen to focus on a variant of Moggi's \emph{monadic metalanguage}~\cite{moggi:1991}.\footnote{When developing our denotational semantics in \cref{sec:semantics-in-uf}, we will refine the monadic point of view by passing to an adjoint call-by-push-value resolution of the computational monad~\cite{levy:2003}.} Essentially, this is a simply-typed lambda calculus supplemented with a \emph{strong monad} $\TpT$ and further equipped with a type of references $\TpRef\,\tau$ along with a suite of effectful operations for interacting with references.
 Like in Haskell, all side effects are confined to the monad; unlike Haskell, general recursion is treated as a side effect.